keotl/jivago/docs/dependency_injection/index.rst

 Scopes
 ------
-By default, all components are re-created when a request is received.
-However, a ``@Singleton`` annotation is provided for when unicity is important. (e.g. When making a simple persistence mechanism held in memory.)
+By default, all components are re-instantiated when a request is received.
+However, a ``@Singleton`` annotation is provided for when unicity is important. (e.g. when making a simple persistence mechanism held in memory.)

 .. literalinclude:: singleton.py
    :language: python

-A *singleton* component will be instantiated when it is first requested, and be reused for subsequent calls.
+A *singleton* component will be instantiated when it is first requested, and reused for subsequent calls.

 Factory Functions
 -------------------